lpaios/gran-canaria-beaches/Readme.md

 2. add this file [GoogleService-Info.plist](https://grancanariabeaches.baulen.com/GoogleService-Info.plist) to playas folder
 3. run the project and enjoy

+# Last changes
+In detail we show just today's predicton.
+The backend is updated just once per day.
+When we show detailview, if the date of the last prediction is not today, we update coredata with the latest prediction from the backend.
+If after this update, is today we show it.
+But if the backend hasn't the today's prediction, then we show an alert view.

 # UIControl
 There are three uicontrols: